Word Readability Statistics and Alternatives

 Check grammar needs to be enabled

-1. You must first correct or ignore all the Editor pane errors and refinements.
+1. Sometimes you need to correct or ignore all the Editor pane errors and refinements.
 You need to have a checkmark in the quantity count for each category.
+Acting on the recommended suggestions will increase the Editor Score at the top and will most likely increase your readability too.

 Editor pane showing number of corrections and refinements.